shahidfoy/NodeWithPassport/README.md

 =======================================
 OAuth with google+ and facebook
 ===========================
-In the config folder create a file named \n keys.js \n
+In the config folder create a file named
+'keys.js'

 Then place your google dev and facebook dev keys in the code like so:
 ```